Roles: Lead Researcher, Data Analyst, Design Strategist & UX Designer

 Insights

+1.)
 Users are pretty accepting when it comes to their emotional eating habits

 Occasional emotional eating is not necessarily bad, it becomes a problem when a person overeats, eats too frequently, feels guilty (after occasional emotional eating) and/or isn’t aware of the emotional trigger.

+2.)
 Balance the needs of body and mind

 Most emotional eating problems are the results of only taking care of the body or mind, ignoring the needs of another.
 Having control over emotional eating means balancing the needs of both sides.

-Videos watching as a main scenario
+3.)
+Videos watching as a key trigger

 Emotional eating happens a lot while one is watching videos.